|

 1 tablespoon chopped cilantro for garnish

-non-stick sautéing pan, heat two tablespoons of
+sautéing pan, heat two tablespoons of oil.
+Transfer the seasoned lamb

-pan and brown well.
+into the pan and brown well.
 Reserve the browned pieces of

 meat in a plate for stewing.
-In a
+In a non-stick sauce pan,

-ginger, cumin, curry powder and salt to the squash mixture and stir for about
+Add chilies, garlic, ginger, cumin, curry powder and salt to the squash

-simmer for 30 minutes.
-Put butternut squash cubes, mushroom and red bell
+the lamb mixture to a boil; simmer for 30 minutes.
+Put butternut squash

-pepper; stir well.
-Cover and simmer for another 30 minutes until lamb and
+cubes, mushroom and red bell pepper; stir well.
+Cover and simmer for

-vegetables are cooked and desired consistency of the stew has been attained.
+consistency of the stew has been attained.
+For garnish, fry a teaspoon

-For garnish, fry a teaspoon of mustard seeds with one tablespoon of oil and add
+of mustard seeds with one tablespoon of oil and add to the stew.
+Sprinkle

-to the stew.
-Sprinkle chopped cilantro over the stew before serving.
-Serve
+chopped cilantro over the stew before serving.
+Serve with rice and roti (flat bread).

 Lamb Spinach Tarkari